Certificate IV in Work Health and Safety – BSB41415

 BSBWHS406 – Assist with responding to incidents (Core unit)

 BSBCMM401 – Make a presentation* (Elective unit)

 * Learners who have previously completed BSBCMM401 or BSBCMM401A as part of another qualification (e.g., TAE40110 or TAE40116 Certificate IV in Training and Assessment) are not required to attend the final two days of Module 4

 Adjustments can be made to the above packaging structure to meet the needs of specific clients, although this may affect delivery timeframes and require redevelopment of training and assessment materials.

 Is there any more information?

 Yes!
 Click here for a full qualification outline.
 Please also review our learner agreement prior to enrolment which contains important information about your rights and obligations as well as support services.
-Additionally you can email us here or call us on 08 9422 6444
+To get in touch with us about any queries you have regarding the Certificate IV in Work Health and Safety, or any other courses we offer here in Perth, you can contact us here or call us on (08) 9422 6444.